bruderol/vagrant-dev-env/README.md

 ## Using the VM

 * Restart and bring the virtual machine up in graphical mode with: `vagrant reload`
-* Once installed you can as well start and stop the VM directly from VirtualBox UI (unless you do config changes)
+* Once installed you can as well start and stop the VM directly from VirtualBox UI (unless you do config changes in your Vagrantfile)

 ## Authors